Menu

 Details

-Emily Crane is fired after refusing to give names to a 1951 House Un-American Activities Committee, and takes a part-time job as companion to an old lady.
-One day her attention is drawn to a noisy argument being conducted largely in German in a neighbouring house, the more so since one of those involved is her main senator prosecutor.
-Starting to look into things, she gradually enlists the help of FBI officer Cochran who was initially detailed to check her out.
-Just as well when things turn nasty
+A reporter, fired after refusing to give names to a 1951 House Un-American Activities Committee, takes a part-time job as companion to an old lady.
+While working she overhears a noisy argument in the neighboring house, being conducted largely in German and involving her HUAC prosecutor.
+She begins to investigate, enlisting the help of the FBI Agent initially detailed to surveil her.

 Release Date: Mar 04, 1988